WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 	You can ignore this, but if you want to fully verify your download, you need to ask people you trust to confirm that the key fingerprint belongs to zkSNACKs.
 	:::

-4. [GUI] Install by double-clicking and follow the GUI Instruction. </br>
+4. [GUI] Install by double-clicking and follow the GUI Instruction. <br>
    [CLI] In the Download repository, run the command `sudo dpkg -i Wasabi-${currentVersion}.deb`.

 After the first run, a [data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder) will be created.